By: Author John Cunningham. Published: 2018/12/09 at 5:29 pm

 A cold engine needs more fuel than a hot engine, so the choke creates a richer air-fuel ratio.
 I wrote this easy-to-follow guide on choke use; it covers all the steps and walks you through the process – “How to start a lawn mower.”

 All mowers need cold start help, but they don’t all use a manual choke.
 Some mowers do this by way of a choke plate or primer bulb.
 Some modern mowers offer auto choke, and if you have an auto choke, then this section doesn’t apply to you.

 Starting a Mower

 If, after trying this starting procedure, your mower doesn’t start on the 3rd.
 Attempt, it’s very likely the plug is now saturated with fuel – a condition known as flooded.
-The fix is to remove and dry the plug or just leave the mower sit for 30 minutes to dry out, and then try again, this time without choke.
+The fix is to remove and dry the plug or just leave the mower to sit for 30 minutes to dry out and then try again, this time without choke.

 Here’s a video showing how to unflood a mower engine.

 Here’s a common starting procedure: